telegraphy-interactive/paperclip-sample/README.md

 but hang in there.
 We'll do something like this again.

 Now we'll get to the meat, on task.
-We'll use PaperClip to attach an image to an article.
+We'll use Paperclip to attach an image to an article.

 ### Add an image attachment to an article